 Financial costs: Pricing for each session is $200.
 I accept OHP CareOregon.
 I also offer sliding scale options.
 The sliding scale range varies and space is limited.
 My intention is to keep mental health affordable to as many people as possible.
 Pricing will be discussed in the consultation.
 Please be ready to ask about sliding scale options.
 I am not going to assume.

-- have this therapeutic process occupy space in your mind outside of sessions.
+- have aspects of the therapeutic process occupy space in your mind outside of sessions

-- practice techniques to aid in regulation, which can take time and energy to cultivate.
+- practice techniques to aid in emotional regulation, which can take time and energy to cultivate